How To Start A Nonprofit In Idaho

 Our free account and tools will walk you through starting and maintaining an Idaho nonprofit.
 All for free.

-Idaho will take around 15 business days to process nonprofit articles of incorporation filed online, but you can also pay an additional $40 to get your articles processed in 1 business day.
-If you print and mail your documents, add on a few extra days to the 15 day total.
+Idaho will take around 15 business days to process your nonprofit paperwork when filed online, but you can also pay an additional $40 to get your articles processed in one business day.
+If you print and mail your documents, add on a few extra days to the 15-day total.

 Get a Federal Employer Identification Number (EIN)